The Pharmaceutical Intellectual Property and Competition Law Review: Russia

 iv Fighting against cartels and other anticompetitive agreements

-The pharmaceutical industry in Russia was ranked second18 in 2019 by the number of anticompetitive agreements identified by the FAS.
+In 2020, the pharmaceutical industry in Russia remained ranked second30 by the number of anticompetitive agreements identified by the FAS.
 According to FAS statistics, the majority of anticompetitive agreements are concluded in the process of public procurement, where the FAS has significant powers of control (see above).

 While fighting against cartels, the FAS actively cooperates with investigative authorities of the Ministry of Internal Affairs and the Investigative Committee (e.g., via participation in inspections, and preparation of materials on the basis of which criminal cases are initiated against individual involved in cartels).